-A heat wave consisting of 3 or more days in a row where the temperature is warmer than the local definition of a “hot day”.
-The probability of a heat wave refers to the likelihood that any 3+ day stretch of temperatures are above the local “hot day” temperature.
+A heat wave consists of 3 or more days in a row where the temperature is warmer than the local definition of a “hot day”.
+The probability of a heat wave refers to the likelihood that any 3+ day stretch of temperatures is above the local “hot day” temperature.

 Impact on health and safety

 The human body uses sweat to cool down, which is important because the body may overheat when in hot temperatures.
-When there’s more moisture in the air, or higher humidity, the body is unable to properly cool down because sweat does not effectively evaporate in humid environments.
-That’s why dry heats are typically thought of as more comfortable than humid heats.
+When there’s more moisture in the air or higher humidity, the body is unable to properly cool down because sweat does not effectively evaporate in humid environments.
+That’s why dry heat is typically thought of as more comfortable than humid heat.
 Increases in extreme heat conditions create health concerns.
 Heat may threaten human safety by leading to dehydration, fatigue, heat stroke, heat exhaustion, heat cramps, hospitalization, and even death.
 Because extreme heat is the deadliest of all natural events year over year, an important goal of Heat Factor is to communicate where heat risks can pose a threat to human safety.

 Calculating the cost of heat

-As temperatures increase into summer months each year, most properties spend more on electricity during these months due to an increased use in air conditioning.
+As temperatures increase into summer months each year, most properties spend more on electricity during these months due to the increased use of air conditioning.
 However, the cost to cool a home depends on the temperature outdoors and specific property characteristics.
-The square footage of a home and year it was built affect its expected AC usage and efficiency.
+The square footage of a home and the year it was built affect its expected AC usage and efficiency.
 The latitude, number of cooling degree days, and the degrees of cooling required to maintain a consistent indoor temperature provide information on the location of the home and its annual temperature ranges.
-A property’s annual electricity consumption is estimated into the price that each household could pay for electricity.
-However, the average cost of electricity in a particular area is dependent on how the local grid is supplied, the companies that supply an area, and number of homes.
-Using historic data on energy rates over the past five years (2016-2021), energy costs during the months of June to September are calculated for each state.
+A property’s annual electricity consumption is estimated as the price that each household could pay for electricity.
+However, the average cost of electricity in a particular area is dependent on how the local grid is supplied, the companies that supply an area, and the number of homes.
+Using historic data on energy rates over the past five years (2016-2021), energy costs from June to September are calculated for each state.

-It's important to note that the costs associated with heat only considers air conditioning costs and do not account for reductions in heating costs or other electricity usage.
+It's important to note that the costs associated with heat only consider air conditioning costs and do not account for reductions in heating costs or other electricity usage.